Telrad Networks to buy Alvarion's wireless access business

-JERUSALEM Telrad Networks will buy the broadband wireless access business of Israeli wireless broadband technology firm Alvarion Ltd (ALVR.TA) for $6.1 million, the companies said.
+JERUSALEM Feb 24 Telrad Networks will buy the broadband wireless access business of Israeli wireless broadband technology firm Alvarion Ltd for $6.1 million, the companies said.

-Alvarion ALVR.O may also receive certain performance-based milestone payments of up to $6 million.
+Alvarion may also receive certain performance-based milestone payments of up to $6 million.

 Last week, Alvarion delayed the release of its fourth-quarter earnings to March 6 due to ongoing negotiations to sell its licensed carrier business.